 Having never met Barr (who died just one month after Puryear’s work was removed at the age of 75), I’m only guessing that’s what he liked so much Martin and this project.
 And it might have ultimately compelled him to protect it so it could be appreciated.
 Or in this case now, talked about.
 Thought about.
 Remembered.

-When I spoke to Ristine, the only living connection to the day “Untitled 2” arrived at the Art Park, he told me, “You know, I thought it was still there.
+When I spoke to Ristine last, one of a few living connections to the day “Untitled 2” arrived at the Art Park, he told me, “You know, I thought it was still there.
 I never knew what the end was … but now I do.
 That’s remarkable it lasted that long.”

 It truly is.